chryber/Active-Directory-Lab-Project/README.md

 - Step 19: Now to add Windows client.
 In VirtualBox, click New and name  as needed.
 Select Windows for the type if not selected and Windows 64-bit.
 If your computer is not high in memory, I recommend setting memory size to 2048 MB.
 Proceed through the installation.
 Set settings as such below.
 Be sure to add the ISO image.
 I have done so below.
 ![Win10settings](https://user-images.githubusercontent.com/121698544/211157980-8b88f1fe-169b-45fd-9e6c-df60f7c3fd4e.gif)

+- Step 20: In VirtualBox, click the Start button to begin Windows 10 installation.
+Proceed through installation selecting "I dont have a product key" on Activation page and select Windows 10 Pro when prompted to select Operating System.
+Select.
+Custom install and proceed through installation.
+Select "I dont have internet" when prompted to choose a network and "Continue with Limited setup" when prompted to connect your MS account.
+Enter a name of the user of the computer and the password.